eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/manage-our-microservices.md

 ```

-This returns a list of microservices along with their status, agent it is running on, configuration, routes, volume mapping and port mapping.
-The most important microservices currently running are:
+This returns a list of microservices along with their status, the agent it is running on, configuration, routes, volume mapping and port mapping.

-###### Tutorial Microservices

 The tutorial consists of 3 microservices deployed on top of ioFog stack.